kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 We are proposing a new field called `maxUnavailable` whose default value will be 1.
 In this mode, StatefulSet will behave exactly like its current behavior.
 It's possible we introduce a bug in the implementation.
 The mitigation currently is that this feature is disabled by default in Alpha phase for people to try out and give feedback.
-In Beta phase when its enabled by default, people will only see issues or bugs when `maxUnavailable` is set to something greater than 1.
+In Beta phase when its enabled by default, users will only see issues or bugs when `maxUnavailable` is set to something greater than 1.
 Since people have tried this feature in Alpha, we would have time to fix issues.

 ## Design Details